 Winter weather brings the threat of frozen pipes.
-The following tips can help prevent your pipes from freezing
+These tips can help prevent your pipes from freezing.

 Winter weather brings the threat of frozen pipes.
 The following tips can help prevent your pipes from freezing: